microsoft/IoT-For-Beginners/2-farm/lessons/5-migrate-application-to-the-cloud/README.md

 1. Remove the code from inside the `main` method, but keep the method itself.

-1. When multiple messages are received, it only makes sense to process the last one as this is the current soil moisture.
-It makes no sense to process messages from before.
-Add the following code to get the last message from the `events` parameter:

-    ```python
-    event = events[-1]
-    ```

-1. Below this, add the following code:
+1. In the `main` method, add the following code:

     ```python
     body = json.loads(event.get_body().decode('utf-8'))